 Implement Google Ads and Paid Media on Your Website

 Alongside SEO and building your new content, you’ll want to use paid media.
 Google Ads is a powerful paid media tool that sources leads from the internet.
 It’s a great way to bridge the gap between a website that hasn’t reaped the benefits of SEO and a website eager to sell.
-It is a pay-to-play scenario and when done correctly, can get you many quick wins.
+It is a pay-to-play scenario and when done correctly, can get you quick wins.

 A good rule of thumb for any website is that Google and other search engines want to serve websites offering the most relevant content.
 Your crawl website’s content should satisfy these search engine’s initial standards.
 Without a successful crawl website, you’d pay a premium on ads due to an extremely high cost-per-click (CPC) penalty imposed by Google and other search engines.
 In fact, we’ve seen CPC values four to five times higher than the original estimated CPC.
 This adds up quickly and may reduce your ROI to a negative value.
 Meanwhile, your competitors are paying less, extending the same budget further, and stealing your share of online customers.
 With a well-established crawl site, you’ll level the paid media playing field with your competitors.